BotDare/seo-title-generator/README.md

 # 📝 SEO-Friendly Blog & Article Title Generator (with OpenAI)

 This is a simple Python-based script that helps you generate **Google-search-friendly titles and descriptions** for blogs or articles based on your notes or content ideas.
-It uses the OpenAI GPT API (gpt-3.5-turbo) to generate engaging and keyword-optimised output.
+It uses the OpenAI GPT API (`gpt-3.5-turbo`) to generate engaging and keyword-optimised output.

 ---

 ## 🚀 Features

-- Prompt user to choose between Blog or Article
+- Choose between Blog or Article
-- Accept content notes interactively
+- Enter content notes manually
 - Generate SEO-optimised **title** and **description**
-- Powered by OpenAI's language models
+- Supports both **CLI** and **GUI** modes
-- Command-line interface (simple and lightweight)
+- Uses `.env` file to protect your OpenAI API key

 ---

-## 🖥️ Demo
+## 🖥️ Command-Line Demo

 ```bash
 What would you like to generate?